PerezGi0/CollegeProjects/README.txt

 - Algoritms and Data Structure II (using C)

-IMPORTANT - I'm Brazilian so it might be confusing because some codes that will be posted here are with variables and comments on portuguese :)
+IMPORTANT - I'm Brazilian so it might be confusing because some codes that will be posted here are with variables and comments in portuguese :)